 How to Leverage SEO for Your Lead Generation

-Search engines get the best attention these days (we should know as an SEO agency, right?).
+Search engines get the best attention these days.
 It's search engines we ask for when we want to buy something or know more about a brand.

 Attention = importance.
 Whoever gets the attention on Google will be among your top choices as a user.
 Many websites have been working on content creation and SEO for a while, but struggle to turn those visitors Google sends them into leads to possibly become buyers one day.